KHOmega/KH-PC-and-Linux-Setup/refined-steam-linux-setup.md

    - OpenKH Panacea allows you to load your mods without modifying the game files.

 - Step 6: OpenKH will ask if you want to install `Lua Backend`.
 This is *not* necessary for Re:Fined, so feel free to click `Next >` if you do not wish to install it.
+   - `add_registry` will automatically add a DLL Override to your prefix to enable LuaBackend to work.

-- Step 7: - On the next screen, it will ask if you want to `Launch Games Directly (Steam)`.
-Skip this, as this method does not work on Linux as it bypasses dll overrides, which will result in mods not loading.
+- Step 7: - On the next screen, it will ask if you want to `Launch Games Directly (Steam)`. ***Skip this***, as this method does not work on Linux as it bypasses DLL Overrides, which will result in mods not loading.

 - Step 8: Make sure `KH2-43GB` is checked, and then click `Extract game data`.
 This may take roughly *thirty* or more minutes.
    - **This step is necessary!**